AtelierArith/.github/profile/README.md

 This organization is primarily operated for [my personal use](https://github.com/terasakisatoshi).

-We engage in programming to visualize various mathematical phenomena and provide support to individuals interested in exploring these phenomena.
-Our support is aimed not only at those who wish to learn mathematics and other sciences but also at those who have already mastered mathematics, offering them a fresh perspective.
+We engage in programming to visualize various mathematical things.
+Our support is aimed not only at those who wish to learn mathematics and other sciences, but also at those who have already mastered them, offering a fresh perspective.
 We refer to this endeavor as `Arith`.

 While the materials we use may be simple, our future activities aim to elevate more advanced content into an art form.
-The virtual art gallery where our creations will be showcased will exist on the Internet, and we plan to leverage cloud computing resources to establish and maintain it.
+The virtual art gallery, where our creations will be showcased, will exist on the Internet, and we plan to utilize cloud computing resources to establish and maintain it.

-To sustain the virtual gallery, we require funds for its upkeep, including expenses related to maintaining the gallery (such as fees for using GitHub, Google, AWS) and the services of a 'painter' (a programmer with an interest in visualization).
 <!--

 **Here are some ideas to get you started:**